-Getting started with Freelancing is easy only when you have enough work in your hand, the problem with Freelance writing is there is no consistancy in job.
-You may get tons of articles request in a month or some time you may not get any writing job.
-It’s important that you don’t keep your eggs all in one basket just incase one source dips and you lose a large chunk of your revenue.
+Getting started with Freelancing is easy only when you have enough work in your hand, the problem with Freelance writing is there is no consistency in the job.
+You may get tons of articles request in a month, or sometimes you may not get any writing job.
+It’s important that you don’t keep your eggs all in one basket just incase one source dips, and you lose a large chunk of your revenue.
 Here I’m creating a list of such Freelance writing websites, which will help you to keep you busy with new writing jobs.

-Whither you are just beginning or well into your freelance writing career the quest for more work is always welcome.
+Whether you are just beginning or well into your freelance writing career, the quest for more work is always welcome.
 Here are eight websites you can use to begin your freelance writing career online.

 Before, we move ahead I suggest you to read following posts for better Freelancing career: